 Ibid., 67.

-For quotes with 100 words or more, format your quotation as follows:
+For quotes that span more than a paraagraph, format your quotation as follows:

 Create a freestanding block, separated from the paragraph with the quote starting on a new line, and indent all lines of the paragraph about a half inch (1.27cm) from the left margin.
 Do not use quotation marks, unless there is a quote within your quote.
 Unless the paragraph ends following the quote, continue the paragraph with no indentation.